kernelwernel/VMAware/README.md

 <br>

 ## Issues and pull requests 📬
 If you have any suggestions, ideas, or any sort of contribution, feel free to ask!
-I'll be more than happy to discuss.
+I'll be more than happy to discuss in the [issue](https://github.com/kernelwernel/VMAware/issues) section.
 If you want to personally ask something in private, my discord is `kr.nl`

 And if you found this project useful, a star would be appreciated :)

 <br>

-## Projects using the lib
+## Projects using VMAware
 **[CrashLoggerSSE](https://github.com/alandtse/CrashLoggerSSE)** - SKSE/SKSEVR plugin that generates crash logs

 **[screenshare-tool](https://github.com/NotRequiem/screenshare-tool)** - Screenshare tool for Windows